SakshiParate03/Search-My-Recipe/README.md

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS
-- External APIs: Recipe API
+- Parallax

 ## Code of Conduct